 Not sure what branch you are currently using?

-Want to change which branch you are on?
+Change which branch you are on

 git checkout branchname Note, this is exactly the same as: git switch branchname